| CONDUCTING AIR TIGHT

 in order to obtain a realistic idea of what activities

+an injured worker may be performing.
 It is important to note that if the services

 of an investigator are utilized, there is no guarantee